 History:

 In early 1994, the FDA and other regulatory authorities made a number of visits to institutions in the Atlanta area.
 During these visits, a skill deficiency was defined.
-A group of IRB managers and data collections formed a study committee to increase the skill level of local IRB managers.
+A group of IRB leaders and data collectors formed a study committee to increase the skill level of local IRB leaders.
 The study group meetings developed into holding a state convention to correct the identified deficiencies.
 In early fall, the idea developed into hosting a national convention.
-This association was born out of this need for training.
+This association was born out of that need for training.

 Association bylaws were developed in the fall of 1994.
-Collaboration was initiated with the Georgia Department of Education, IRB, legal counsel, FDA, NSABP and NCI for information and data collection.
-During this same time, a certification examination was drafted and reviewed.
+Collaboration was initiated with the Georgia Department of Education, IRB, legal counsel, FDA, and NCI for information and data collection.
+During this same time, a certification examination was drafted and approved.

-The National Association of IRB Managers, Inc. (NAIM) is an independent human research management organization based in Atlanta, Georgia.
-The association is not Formally associated with any agency, government body or school.
+The National Association of IRB Leaders, Inc. (NAIL) is an independent human research management education organization based in Atlanta, Georgia.
+The association is not formally affiliated with any agency, government body, or school.